shmel1k/qumomf/README.md

 - `/debug/health` - health check,
 - `/debug/about` - the app version and build date.

+[API documentation](api/swagger.yml) for getting information about cluster states, recoveries and problems.

 ## Hacking

 Feel free to open issues and pull requests with your ideas how to improve qumomf.